callmedw/a_random_quote_generator-v1/README.md

 * Users can click a button and a new, random quote will be displayed.
 * Background color changes each time a new quote is displayed.
-* A new quote is displayed after 6 seconds regardless of the button is clicked.
+* A new quote is displayed after 6 seconds.

 To pass this code review the following criteria are required: